jozews/script-invert-pdf/README.md

 # pdf_night_mode

-Convert pdf into night mode.  run twice to get original color.
+Convert pdf into night mode.
+Run twice to get original color.

 Place _invert_pdf_ in your path and run